10 Top Restaurants in Tel Aviv

 A dish with Za'atar and mint, West Side TLV Kosher Restaurant.
 Photo from West Side TLV Facebook page

 8. Meshek Barzilai, Tel Aviv

-Service is friendly and professional and there’s both an indoor area and terrace.
-Meshek Barzilay also offers a separate kid’s menu and a set price dinner each Sunday night.
+Service is friendly and professional and there’s both an indoor area and a terrace.
+Meshek Barzilay also offers a separate kid’s menu and a set-price dinner each Sunday night.
 Trust us, if you eat here, you will leave, asking yourself “How can vegan and gluten-free food be this good?”

 Meshek Barzilay, Ahad Ha’am 6.
 Tel: 03 516-6329.

 Various soups by Meshek Barzilay, Tel Aviv.
 Photo from Meshek Barzilay Facebook page